 The Murphy and McFarland opportunity sites, which together make approximately 18% of the area in Central Milwaukie, were chosen as early examples that could be highlighted through the planning process and used as examples of development potential.
-Sites were chosen based on their identification as having redevelopment potential in the Town Center Master Plan.
-They are both currently under-utilized, and have potential to contribute to the economic revitalization of the surrounding area.
+They are both currently vacant and underutilized, and have potential to contribute to the economic revitalization of the surrounding area.